adaltas/node-csv-docs/src/md/transform/examples.md

 # Stream Transform examples

-This package proposes different API flavours.
+This package proposes different API flavors.
 Every example is available on [GitHub](https://github.com/adaltas/node-stream-transform/tree/master/samples).

 For additional usages and examples, you may refer to: